 All student records are confidential, and information is only shared with appropriate staff at Cedar Tree Academy.
-If CTA is required to share information about your child, we will ask permission of parent and/or guardians, by requiring you to sign a Release of Records form.
+If Cedar Tree Academy is required to share information about your child, we will ask permission of parent and/or guardians, by requiring you to sign a Release of Records form.

 Parents and /or guardians (who enrolled student) may provide information for student records and make request for a transfer of records.
-Contact Cedar Tree when records must be transferred of if records are being sent to CTA from a school or outside agency.
-Cedar Tree Academy will comply with all legal requests of student's records; however, Cedar Tree is not_obligated to share with parents and/or guardians, when records or information is required from Child & Family Service Agency of a court subpoena.
+Contact Cedar Tree when records must be transferred or if records are being sent to Cedar Tree Academy from a school or outside agency.
+Cedar Tree Academy will comply with all legal requests of student's records; however, Cedar Tree is not obligated to share with parents and/or guardians, when records or information is required from Child & Family Service Agency of a court subpoena.

-Notification of Rights Under the Family Education Rights And Privacy Act (FERPA)
+Notification of Rights Under the Family Education Rights and Privacy Act (FERPA)